balima78/simK/README.md

 Data generated with `simK` are particularly useful on [KARS](https://balima.shinyapps.io/kars/).

-> :warning: This package is not a medical device and <ins>should not be used for making clinical decisions</ins>. :warning:
+> :warning: This package is not a medical device and <ins>should not be used for making clinical decisions</ins>.

 ## Instalation